LIME-ESA/lime_tbx/docs/content/analysis.md

 #### Non Functional Requirements (NFR)
 - **NFR401**: The LIME coefficients of the automatic updates (**FR401**) must be stored on a dedicated repository.
 - **NFR402**: The LIME TBX shall read the database of lunar observations formatted in GLOD format.
-- **NFR403**: The LIME TBX shall use the EOCFI as orbit propagator and to derive satellite orbital positions.
+- **NFR403**: The LIME TBX shall use the EO-CFI as orbit propagator and to derive satellite orbital positions.
 - **NFR404**: Be to the largest extent platform/operating system independent.
 - **NFR405**: Run at least under Windows / mac OS / Linux operating systems.
 - **NFR406**: Be to the largest extent a self-installing SW package.